strmlineapp-ux/agileflow/src/components/docs/design-system.md

 - **Appearance**:
   - Each tab trigger includes both an icon and a text label.
   - The icon is `text-4xl` with a `weight={100}` for a large but light appearance.
-  - The active tab is indicated by colored text (`text-primary`).
+  - The active tab is indicated by a bolder font weight (`font-normal`) and the standard foreground text color.
   - The entire tab list has a subtle divider underneath it, separating it from the content below.
-- **Reordering**: On pages where it is enabled (like the Admin page), users can reorder tabs by holding their drag modifier key and dragging a tab to a new position.
+- **Reordering**: On pages where it is enabled (like the Admin page), users can reorder tabs by holding their drag modifier key and dragging them to a new position.
 - **Application**: Used for all main page-level tab navigation, such as on the Admin, Service Delivery, and Team Management pages.

 ---